 To take NUHW’s courses, go to nuhw.digitalchalk.com, login with the email where you receive messages from NUHW, and enter your temporary password: abc123.
 Then enter your license/certification type and number to see the online courses you can take for credit.

 Not every course NUHW offers can be taken for credit by all license/certification holders.
-Once you log into the system, you will be shown only those classes that can be taken for credit by people with your license or certification.
+Once you log into the system with your license or certification type, you will be shown only those classes that can be taken for credit by you.

 Members who do not need any CE credit or cannot use the CE that NUHW is able to offer can take these classes for no credit.
-Just login and choose Not for Credit as your license type.
+Just login and choose “No License” or “Other License / Not On List” as your license type.